Student-centered learning theory: What the research says

 As researchers explore the elements of student-centered learning, we continue to find out more about key attributes of this approach, what its effects are, and how to fine-tune efforts to promote it.

-We’ll explore some of what’s been discovered so far, what topics remain to be explored, and what the current research tells us about the outcomes of student-centered learning.
+We’ll examine some of what’s been discovered so far, what topics remain to be studied, and what the current research tells us about the outcomes of student-centered approaches to learning.

 Addressing the opportunity gap: Case studies from the Stanford Center for Opportunity Policy in Education